Drug-drug interactions tool

 Concomitant Use With CYP3A Inhibitors

-- Exposure to elexacaftor, tezacaftor, and ivacaftor are increased when co-administered with strong or moderate CYP3A inhibitors.
+- Exposure to elexacaftor, tezacaftor, and ivacaftor are increased when used concomitantly with strong or moderate CYP3A inhibitors.
 The dose of TRIKAFTA should be reduced when used concomitantly with moderate or strong CYP3A inhibitors

 Cataracts

-- Cases of non-congenital lens opacities have been reported in pediatric patients treated with ivacaftor-containing regimens.
+- Non-congenital lens opacities have been reported in pediatric patients treated with ivacaftor-containing regimens.
 Baseline and follow‑up ophthalmological examinations are recommended in pediatric patients initiating treatment with TRIKAFTA

 ADVERSE REACTIONS